Samwise711/Private-Blockchain/README.md

 Nodes (i.e. users and their computers) in this private network must use mining to confirm transactions and finalize smart contract deployment.
 Since this is a private network, with limited authorized users, block times are much quicker than Ethereum at ~1 sec.
 Of course, this block confirmation speed has the tradeoff of less decentralization (Ethereum has over 17,000 nodes worldwide on it's network, which reinforces security).

+***This repository is for those already fimiliar with writing and deploying Solidity smart contracts.
+This guide will not outline how to interact with the specific test smart contract deployed in the example here.
+It will, however, discuss how another developer can generally access and interact with any smart contract code they push to their private chain***

 # Here are the steps on how to create your own private blockchain and interact with it using the Mist browser:

 1) Download and install geth & Mist: https://geth.ethereum.org/downloads/ https://github.com/ethereum/mist/releases